Amish Zucchini Bread Recipe

 - Preheat oven: Preheat your oven to 350°F (175°C) and grease a loaf pan with cooking spray.

-- Combine wet ingredients: In a large bowl, mix together the zucchini, eggs, olive oil, sugar, vanilla extract, salt, and the reserved zucchini liquid.
+- Combine wet ingredients: In a large bowl, mix together the zucchini, eggs, olive oil, sugar, vanilla extract, and salt.

 - Whisk dry ingredients: In another large bowl, whisk together the flour, cinnamon, nutmeg, baking soda, and baking powder.